-The fall of the FSI in the fourth quarter of 2008 is largely driven by the evolution of the EURIBOR, BET and ROBOR financial variables which, combined with the response to the impulse on GDP, have the largest contributions to the decrease in FSI.
+The decrease of the FSI in the fourth quarter of 2008 is largely driven by the evolution of the EURIBOR, BET and ROBOR financial variables which, combined with the response to the impulse on GDP, have the largest contributions to the decrease in FSI.
 The phenomenon was also evident in the first quarter of 2009 through the contribution of EURIBOR, BET and REER.
 These FSI developments are also confirmed by the decline in GDP in the respective quarters of 2008 and 2009.

-In the graphical representation above but also in table no. 1.
-A close correlation between the real GDP evolution and the EURIBOR evolution ($\rho=0.532$), respectively VIX ($\rho=0.293$), SdBug ($\rho=0.255$) and ROBOR ($\rho=0.142$) to significant weightings of these financial variables on FSIs.
+In the graphical representation above but also in table no. 1. a close correlation between the real GDP evolution and the EURIBOR evolution ($\rho = 0.575$), respectively VIX ($\rho = 0.195$), SdBug ($\rho = 0.255$) and ROBOR ($\rho = 0.237$) which led to significant weightings of these financial variables in the compositions of FSI in the previous quarters (Q3 2017 - Q2 2018).